isomerpages/imda-pixel/_documentation/Image Sizes.md

 ## 2. Facilities
 ### a.
 Overview
 * **Image size: 1200px (width) by 675px (height)**
-* Note: There is no need to round the edges, they are automatically rounded by the CSS code
+* Note: There is no need to round the 4 corners, as they are automatically rounded by the CSS code "```border-radius: 15px```".
+Change the roundness by editing the no. of pixels.

 ### b.
 Featured Areas - Equipment